RandomWalker300/edav_proj/README.md

-# edav_proj_hurricane
-This is a class final project
+This is a class project, we are still working on it